randomfunction/Trading_Engine/README.md

 - `fills_seen = 192500`
 - `throughput_msgs_per_sec ~= 3.52e+06`

-The benchmark binary also prints prototype latency summaries, but those are intentionally not treated as stable README claims yet.
-At this stage they are more useful for local regression tracking than for headline performance numbers.
+The benchmark binary also prints prototype latency summaries, but those are not treated as stable headline claims yet.

-## Determinism And Replay

-Determinism is a first-class design constraint.

-- input commands are totally ordered
-- one matching thread processes them in sequence
-- there is no concurrent mutation of book state
-- the same replay stream should produce the same matching behavior

-This matters because reproducibility is what makes optimization work credible.
-If a benchmark run is not stable enough to compare before/after behavior, it is much less useful.

-## Benchmarking Philosophy
+## Benchmark Notes

-The benchmark harness is intentionally modest and explicit.
+The benchmark harness is useful today for:

-What it tries to measure:

-- steady-state throughput
+- regression tracking
-- replay-driven engine behavior
+- replay-driven performance comparison
-- the effect of one queue handoff plus one matching thread
-- prototype latency distribution

-What it does not claim yet:

-- production-grade latency numbers
-- scheduler-noise-free measurements
-- calibrated cycle-accurate timing
-- exchange-like tail guarantees
+- validating that structural changes improve or degrade throughput

-Current measurement caveats:
+Current caveats:

 - wall-clock timestamps are still used
-- Linux scheduling noise still exists
+- scheduler noise still exists
-- the harness is useful for regression tracking more than final performance claims
-- percentile results should be treated as prototype-stage until timing methodology is tightened further
+- benchmark methodology is still being tightened
+- latency percentiles are prototype-stage measurements, not polished claims

-Near-term rigor improvements:
+Planned improvements:

 - stronger warmup discipline
-- isolated core runs
+- isolated-core benchmark runs
-- release/LTO-only benchmark reporting
+- release/LTO-only reporting
 - TSC-based timing experiments
-- repeatability checks across multiple runs
+- repeatability checks across runs

-- clearer coordinated-omission discussion
+## Why This Project Is Credible

+This project is intentionally small enough to understand fully, but still interesting enough to discuss in a serious systems interview.

+The value is not “big architecture.”
+The value is:

+- careful scope control
+- good data-structure choices
+- honest measurement
+- clear ownership and concurrency boundaries
+- a codebase that can be defended line-by-line

-## Current Implementation Scope
+## Current Scope

-The project is intentionally limited to a believable student-sized target:
+The project intentionally stops at:

 - one symbol
-- one bounded price range
+- one process
-- one SPSC queue
+- one queue
 - one matching thread
+- one bounded in-memory book
 - replay-generated traffic
-- in-memory only

-That scope is a feature, not a limitation.
-It makes the system easier to understand deeply and optimize honestly.
+That is a feature, not a limitation.
+It keeps the system understandable and the engineering claims believable.

-## Minimal High-Signal Feature Set

-The feature set I want this project to stop at, unless each addition is well justified:

-- deterministic add / cancel / modify / match
-- bounded lock-free SPSC queue
-- fixed-size object pool
-- ladder-based order book
-- direct order-id lookup
-- replayable benchmark harness
-- correctness tests
-- careful benchmark notes

-Anything beyond that should earn its complexity.

-## Performance Goals

-The project should be ambitious but believable.

-Good goals for this prototype:

-- zero allocator activity in the hot path after startup
-- stable correctness under replay
-- measurable throughput improvements from structural changes
-- clear before/after benchmark evidence for optimizations
-- latency methodology that becomes more rigorous over time

-The most valuable outcome is not a huge number in the README.
-It is a small codebase whose performance behavior you can explain clearly.

-## Why This Is Still Impressive

-For strong systems or HFT interviews, this kind of project is compelling if it shows:

-- disciplined scope control
-- strong ownership of implementation details
-- careful data-structure choices
-- awareness of cache and scheduling effects
-- honest benchmarking methodology
-- reproducible experiments

-A small system that is genuinely understood is usually more impressive than a large system that looks half-implemented or over-abstracted.

-## Current Status

-The repository already contains the first simplified version of this direction:

-- `std::map`-style prototype code has been replaced by a ladder-style book
-- the queueing story has been reduced to one SPSC queue
-- the benchmark path has been simplified to producer -> queue -> matching thread
-- the project has been stripped of cloud / deployment / observability framing

-Still worth improving:

-- simplify some interfaces further
-- tighten benchmark methodology
-- document benchmark hardware and run conditions
-- reduce incidental complexity in the hot path where justified